wolfgangasdf/gmail-attachment-remover/README.md

 # Getting started #

 ## Tutorial
-To run it, you need java >= 1.8
+To run it, you need java >= 1.8u40 from https://jdk8.java.net/download.html

 Do this on gmail:

 * Optional: assign a certain label to your emails where you want to remove the attachment(s), I use `removeattachments`
     * I make a filter for large emails to assign this automatically.
 I always save important attachments on disk!
 * enable imap access in gmail's settings, best enable access to all folders.
-* enable imap login.
-Currently, only password-based login is supported.
-Either enable "less-secure login" or create an "application-specific password" if you use gmail's two-stage authentification.
-I will add OAuth2 soon.

 On your computer:

 * download binary version from [here](https://bitbucket.org/wolfgang/gmail-attachment-remover/downloads)
 * run it, and adjust settings:
+    * set gmail email adress
-    * adjust user name (email adress), password, folder for backups
+    * select folder for mail backups
     * `limit`: select a maximum number of emails processed, e.g., 100.
 After this you can check the emails if everything is fine, further the process might take very long and google might interrupt the connection from time to time.
     * `label`: gmail message label to be searched for, e.g. `removeattachments`.
 It is removed after attachment removal.
 If empty, this is ignored.
     * `gmail search`: use a "RAW gmail search term" to pre-filter emails.
 See the examples in the drop-down list and (here)[https://support.google.com/mail/answer/7190?hl=en] for information.
     * `minimum Attachment size`: Select a minimum size above which attachments will be considered.
 Important for multiple attachments in mails!
+* press `Authenticate account` to perform OAuth2 authentification.
+A web browser window should open, make sure that you are logged in with the correct gmail account!
 * press `Connect`.
 A list of all your email folders on gmail should appear in the log window
 * press `Get emails`.
 The table should be populated with possible emails.
 This might take some time!
-* Check the table and remove attachments / emails (to preserve all attachments in an email) from the table if they should not be removed.
+* Check the table and remove attachments from the table if they should not be removed.
+* press `Remove attachments` to start the removal procedure.
 This might take some time!
-* press `Remove attachments` to start the removal procedure

 ## Run from source:

-To build it, you need a java jdk >= 1.8 and sbt 0.13.
+In addition to java, you need sbt 0.13.

 Do simply: